Theft Charges and Punishment in Pennsylvania

 Theft Lawyers

-• Immovable Theft: Illegally transferring or exercising control over property, such as a house or land, with the intent to benefit yourself or another party.
+• Immovable Theft: Exercising control or transferring over property, such as a house, with the intent to benefit yourself or another party.

 • Theft by Deception: Intentionally creating a false impression, failing to correct a false impression, or withholding information in order to obtain or keep someone else’s property.
 This could mean lying about law, the value of an item, or an intention.